-Our membership is growing quickly.
-We now have over 2500 members and the number of moderators is now up to about 80.
-So the number of people using the website continues to grow as well, and at this point our success is a problem in itself.
-Some key modules in the system have been failing intermittently due to the volume of traffic on the website.
-In an online interactive website not everything can be done instantly.
-So Aaron and Rohan have been rewriting some of the underlying software to make it more efficient.
-A part of this has been the addition of the Maintenance Service utility which performs a lot of routine functions in the background and enables sighting reports to be completed faster.
+The website become very busy, so that it needed to be upgraded to cope with the the increased demand.
+So a major rewrite was done of some of the underlying software to make it more efficient.
+A part of this was the addition of the Maintenance Service utility which performs a lot of routine functions in the background and enables sighting reports to be completed faster.
 The effect of this is that there is a time delay between when action is done on one page and the result appears on a different page.
-For example when a sighting identification is confirmed it may take a minute or two before the sighting appears in other parts of the website.
+For example when a sighting identification is confirmed it may take a minute or two before the sighting appears on the relevant species page.

-Aaron also puts a lot of his energy toward maintaining a good performance from the smartphone Apps.
+In parallel to this, a lot of his energy is directed toward maintaining a good performance from the smartphone Apps.
 They are regularly updated and new versions released.
 This makes contributing to CNM easier and smoother.

-We have also created a new website for FrogWatch, which is a different concept in that it is strictly for accumulating data on frogs and accepts surveys with a number of species in each report.
+In association with this, FrogWatch was also included in the NatureMapr coverage.
+FrogWatch is a different concept in that it is strictly for accumulating data on frogs and accepts surveys with a number of species in each report.
 The focus of the surveys by FrogWatch members is at particular “Points of Interest”.
 The Points of Interest concept has been broadened for general use throughout our website network and allows us to monitor species present within a certain radius of a single point on the map.
 The FrogWatch website is will only accept sightings and surveys at the established Points of Interest.
 Its project boundaries are the same as for CNM.